 AmeriCommerce is a good, well thought out piece of software that has grown in a sensible and maintainable way over the last few years.
 It has enough of a user base to give a sense of stability and longevity.
 It works exactly as it says it will and when you call support during office hours they answer and help.
 It is really difficult to pick a fault with them, except to say they need to get a designer on staff to tart things up a bit.
 CoreCommerce had the same problem a year or so ago, and spent some money making things look nicer and the complaints around here started slowing down.
 I know it sounds nice, but pretty interfaces make for happy customers even if they have more bugs than the ugly ones.
 People are just more tolerant if something looks good.

-I would say AmeriCommerce‘s biggest plus is that they understated the customers needs, and they have just gone about the business of providing a solid shopping cart.
+I would say AmeriCommerce‘s biggest plus is that they understated the customers needs, they give the best web hosting reviews and they have just gone about the business of providing a solid shopping cart.
 There is no noise, no desperate attention seeking and no sacking support staff to bump up the marketing budget.
 I guess that is why they are so easy to like and work with.
 They built a great cart and they continue to improve and support it, letting the results speak for themselves.
 Well done guys, you have a new fan – can I have a t-shirt?

 Super simple and modern Admin interface